Short-Term Load Forecasting Using AMI Data: Introduction

-With the increasing availability of short duration load data from {\em Advanced Metering Infrastructure} (\textsc{ami}) for individual households, there is an increasing research interest in \textsc{stlf} for optimization of load system management \cite{haben2014new,koprinska2015correlation}.
+In the {\em Advanced Metering Infrastructure} (\textsc{ami}), consumers are increasingly connected to the grid through smart meters, a typical example of \textsc{i}o\textsc{t}.
+Over 100 million smart meters have been installed in the USA~\cite{smart_meter_2022}. \textsc{ami} makes available short duration load data for individual consumers.
+There is an increasing research interest in utilizing this data for \textsc{stlf} to optimize power system management~\cite{haben2014new,koprinska2015correlation}.

-Most recent works on \textsc{stlf} group households into clusters based on their load profiles (hourly \textsc{ami} readings) and sociological data (obtained from surveys).
-Then load of each cluster is predicted using machine learning techniques \cite{gajowniczek2017electricity,hsiao2015household,kell2018segmenting,QuilumbaLHWS15}.
-The survey data is not necessarily reliable when available and limits the applicability of the methods to a particular locality.
-Moreover, total load of a cluster is smoother and less volatile (Figure \ref{sweden_data_analytics_with_aggregation}), hence easier to forecast.
+Most recent works on \textsc{stlf} group consumers into clusters based on their load profiles (hourly \textsc{ami} readings) and sociological data (obtained from surveys).
+Then the load of each cluster is predicted using machine learning methods~\cite{gajowniczek2017electricity,hsiao2015household,kell2018segmenting,QuilumbaLHWS15}.
+The survey data is not necessarily reliable when available and limits the applicability of the methods to a specific locality.
+Moreover, the total load of a cluster is smoother and less volatile (Figure~\ref{sweden_data_analytics_with_aggregation}), hence relatively easier to forecast.

-In this paper, we propose an algorithm called {\em Forecasting using Matrix Factorization (\textsc{fmf})} for short-term load forecasting at individual household level (we use the word consumer and household interchangeably throughout the paper).
-We first apply data transformation on past load values to reduce skewness in the data.
-Using matrix factorization, we map each time-stamp (hour) into a feature space based on consumers' behavior and weather information in that hour.
-Hours are then clustered into groups in this feature space.
-Finally, to predict a consumer load at a query hour, we find clusters of hours in the past data that are {\em `most similar'} to the query hour and report an {\em `average'} of the consumers loads in those clusters.
-Evaluating on three benchmark datasets from Sweden, Ireland, and Australia, we demonstrate that \textsc{fmf} significantly outperforms state-of-the-art methods in most cases.
-Key features of \textsc{fmf} are as follows:
+In this paper, we propose an algorithm called {\em Forecasting using Matrix Factorization (\textsc{fmf})} for short-term load forecasting at any user-specified level of spatial and temporal granularity.
+We perform a comprehensive exploratory analysis of three benchmark datasets from three countries to visually observe patterns in the data. \textsc{fmf} first applies data transformation on the past load values to reduce skewness in the data.
+Since the dimensionality of data is high, to avoid the "curse of dimensionality", we factorize the load matrix using Singular Value Decomposition (\textsc{svd}) to get a low-dimensional representation both for time-stamps (hour) and consumers.
+The new feature vectors for time-stamps are based on all consumers' overall behavior in that hour.
+Similarly, the feature vectors of consumers are determined by their consumption patterns for the total period of the training data.
+(Note that we use the word consumer and household interchangeably throughout the paper).
+We empirically demonstrate that this representation improves the forecasting performance of our model.
+In this feature space, we aggregate hours into demonstrably more meaningful clusters.
+Finally, to predict the load of a consumer in a query hour (in the test set), we find clusters of hours in the training data that are {\em `most similar'} to the query hour and report an {\em `average'} of the consumer's loads in those clusters.